Cantech Knowledge Base

 1. Go to the Microsoft Portal and download PHP Manager for IIS.

-2. When the download is complete, you need to run the .msi installer to install PHP Manager on your Windows server.
+2. When the download is complete, you need to run the .msi installer to install PHP Manager (also known as IIS PHP Manager) on your Windows server.

 Step 3 – Install PHP and Enable IIS CGI Support